HP Multi Jet Fusion 3D Printing (MJF)

 Statement of Composition for Toy Applications

-For more information on MJF’s material certifications, refer to HP’s complete certificate information.
+For more information on MJF’s material certifications, refer to the complete Hewlett-Packard certificate information.

 3D printed tooling and master patterns can help businesses get the most from their product development cycles by reducing the cost and time of iteration.
 Moreover, when combined with a technology like urethane casting, 3D printed master patterns can produce very inexpensive parts that rival the quality and detail of injection molded parts in a fraction of the time.